ZKsync Era logoZKsync Era

 Node software

 The node software is open-source, and its source code can be found here.
 The main node software does not rely on Layer 1 (L1) to reconstruct the state, but you can use this tool for that purpose.
-Currently, there is no straightforward method to inject the state into the main node, but zkSync is actively working on a solution for this.
+Currently, there is no straightforward method to inject the state into the main node, but ZKsync is actively working on a solution for this.

 Compression scheme